When you do your Black Friday and Cyber Monday shopping don’t just think of things for the upcoming holidays — think long-term!

 Here’s How I Think It Out

 I keep a mental list if a few items I know will be useful for the year.
-Usually this is clothes for me or something work-related.
+Usually, this is clothes for me or something work-related.
 If I’m out shopping on Black Friday (yes, I’ve gone out and lived to tell about it) I’ll keep an eye out for great deals.
-Otherwise I’ll see if there’s anything real good online.
+Otherwise, I’ll see if there’s anything really good online.

 I’m only looking for things that are useful to me and they are cheap.
 That’s it.
-There’s lots of tempting deals out there but without guidelines, like a budget, it’s easy to go overboard and end up with a bunch of stuff you really don’t need.
+There are lots of tempting deals out there but without guidelines, like a budget, it’s easy to go overboard and end up with a bunch of stuff you really don’t need.

 Final Word On Planning Long-Term for Black Friday

 So when you start out on that crazy, hectic day known as Black Friday, keep more than the holidays in mind when you do your shopping.
 Get creative as you see the great deals rearing their heads.

 Use Black Friday as a way to save for the whole year!